|

 which CBR-East will not get involved.
 Research using animals

 is currently legal, protected and required by the federal government.
-CBR-East will continue to work with reputable laboratories for as
+CBR-East will continue to work with reputable

 long as this is the case.